home gif (1446 bytes)

 Stan (with his knowledge of history and his great stories) does great pickup installation, wiring and setup (we’ve know each other for quite a long time).
 Steve is great too.
 He does pickup installation, wiring and setup.
 And, of course, Ralph is there to help you with anything that you need.
 If you need any work done on your guitars, especially your vintage babies, these are the guys to go to.
 I can’t say enough about them and I highly recommend them.

 My other favorite guitars that I use most for recording, rehearsing and performing are: a 1972 Gibson Les Paul Custom, an Epiphone honeyburst Les Paul Standard with Virtual PAFs, a Fender 60s Tele with Kinman 60s Telecaster pickups, an eighties Japanese reissue 1957 Fender Stratocaster (Candy Apple Red) with Seymour Duncan Vintage Rails and a GFS Lil Killer in the bridge position, an Epiphone cherry red Dot (ES335), an Epiphone G-400 Custom (Three pickup Les Paul/SG Custom), an Epiphone ‘66 G-400 SG with Seymour Duncan Phat Cat Humbucker size retrofit P-90 pickups, an Epiphone Limited Edition G-400 “Goldtop“ SG and an Epiphone ‘56 Goldtop Les Paul with P-90s, an ebony Epiphone Classic Les Paul, a Gibson SG Junior and a Gibson Violet Burst SG Goddess, Three different early 90s Yamaha Pacifica guitars (Royal Blue 921 with lace sensors and an Virtual PAF bridge humbucker , Yellow 1221M with a Virtual PAF neck-a class of 55 middle- and a Virtual PAF bridge pickup, and a Red Glitter 1230S with two Q100 P-90 style pickups and a Virtual PAF bridge humbucker), A White Brian May Signature Guitar and a Dillion Brian May Guitar with three Burns Tri-Sonic Pickups, two Ibanez Artcore AFS75T guitars (an electric blue with stock pickups and a turquoise one that Noll installed TV Jones version of the Gretsch HiLo’tron pickups in it and added a volume to the lower bout to make it sound and play like a Gretsch Tennessean) and a Gretsch reissue of the 6122 called The Country Classic (the guitar that George Harrison used on The Ed Sullivan Show in Feb. of 1964).
-I’m also waiting for my Epiphone 1954 Oxblood Les Paul (Jeff Beck Model) to arrive any day now.
+An Epiphone 1954 Oxblood Les Paul (Jeff Beck Model), an Epiphone 50th Anniversary 61 SG and an Epiphone 50th anniversary 1960 ltd. edition Les Paul.

 nrw

-Gibson SG Jr., Gibson SG Goddess, Brian May Signature Guitar, Epiphone Les Paul Classic and an Ibanez Artcore that has been modified to sound (and look) like a Grestch Tennessean (TV Jones Grestch HiLo'Tron pickups and master volume pot on the bout)
+Gibson SG Jr., Gibson SG Goddess, Brian May Signature Guitar, Epiphone Les Paul Classic and an Ibanez Artcore that has been modified to sound (and look) like a Gretsch Tennessean (TV Jones Gretsch HiLo'Tron pickups and master volume pot on the bout)

 univix guitars